kkemple/kurtiskemple.com/core-ip-docs/collision-theory.md

 ## Conclusion and Implications

 The collision-diffusion model demonstrates how boundary information dynamics can account for the full spectrum of cosmic phenomena through a single mathematical framework.
-The boundary information collision—where two infinite information surfaces attempted to occupy the same space—provides the fundamental mechanism that generates all observed cosmic structure through information processing rather than traditional matter-energy interactions.
+The CDE provides the fundamental mechanism that generates all observed cosmic structure through information processing rather than traditional matter-energy interactions.

 ### Theoretical Impact